canonical/k8s-snap/docs/src/capi/howto/in-place-upgrades.md

 * `localPath=<path>` which refreshes k8s with the snap file from the given absolute path. `localPath=full/path/to/k8s.snap`

-Please refer to the [ClusterAPI Annotations Reference][capi-annotations-reference] for further details on the options.
+Please refer to the [ClusterAPI Annotations Reference][capi-annotations-reference] for further details on these options.

-## Monitor the in place upgrade
+## Monitor the in-place upgrade

-Watch the status of the in place upgrade for the machine, by running the following command and checking the `v1beta2.k8sd.io/in-place-upgrade-status` annotation:
+Watch the status of the in-place upgrade for the machine, by running the following command and checking the `v1beta2.k8sd.io/in-place-upgrade-status` annotation:

 ```